 Cooking vs. Restaurant/Fast Food

-It is often recommended to save money by cooking instead of eating at a fast food or local restaurant.
+It is often recommended to save money by cooking instead of eating at fast food or at a local restaurant.
 This can be true sometimes, but not always.
 If you’re staying at your accommodation for just one night or two, chances are that your groceries could cost as much as just having dinner at a cheap restaurant – since you have to buy all the ingredients, which are mostly packed to serve for more than one or two dinners.
 Also, if you’re in the tourist center, small supermarkets can be expensive.

 On the other hand, if you visit big supermarkets or big chain supermarkets (especially if outside of the city center or tourist spots) prices can be significantly lower.
-But, same thing applies to local restaurants.
+But, the same thing applies to local restaurants.

 Hostels vs. Hotels